zynexiz/Rpi-doorGuard/README.md

-# Rpi-doorGuard
+# Raspbery Pi Door Guard
-Simple implementation of door sensor using Raspbery Pi and Sense Hat
+Simple implementation of door sensor using Raspbery Pi and Sense Hat.